go-router/emacs-mouse-utils/README.md

 	* click anywhere inside target window;
 	* hold down [Shift], press down [mouse-1] and move mouse inside window;
 	* the content of window will follow cursor;
-	* [if buffer has text auto-wrapped, the move to left/right will not have effect.]

 * DragDrop to exchange windows' content: